plancksecurity/foundation-planckCoreV3/README.md

 - Key Management

-  Key Management in the p≡p Engine is based on GnuPG key chains (NetPGP on iOS).
+  The p≡p Engine automatically manages keys using a pluggable crypto backend.
+The currently implemented backend is based on [Sequoia PGP](https://sequoia-pgp.org), and stores keys in an OpenPGP-compatible format.

-  Keys are stored in an OpenPGP-compatible format, and can be used for different crypto implementations.
+  p≡p for Email is interoperable with OpenPGP.

 - Trust Rating